-- The Bank's senior management set up a Steering Committee in accordance with the requirements of the QCB mandate, to oversee the IFRS 9 implementation.
-The Steering Committee is chaired by the Bank's CEO and comprised of the Chief Risk Officer, Chief Financial Officer, the Chief Internal Auditor, Chief Compliance Officer and Head of IT.
-Amongst other matters, the Steering Committee is responsible for making judgments where policy decisions were required, develop a granular transition plan for the implementation of IFRS 9 and ensure adherence to the plan. - The adoption of IFRS 9 brings about a number of changes to the business processes and policies of certain functions within the Bank, including front offices, finance, risk, IT, etc. and the way these departments collaborate in the Bank's adoption and implementation of IFRS 9.
-The implementation also require the amendment of certain policies and procedures to include guidance of IFRS 9.
-The policies and procedures of the Bank are under revision for credit manuals, collateral management, IT support, finance manuals. - IFRS 9 also requires extensive qualitative and quantitative disclosures around the expected loss model adopted by the Bank including the assumptions, inputs and techniques used for estimating the expected credit losses, the provision movement and additional credit risk disclosures. - IFRS 9 requires the involvement of those charged with governance and senior management to ensure that the Bank has appropriate credit risk practices including an effective system of internal control, to determine adequate expected credit loss (ECL) allowances in accordance with IFRS 9 as well as the bank's stated policies and relevant QCB regulatory guidance.
+The adoption of IFRS 9 has brought about changes to the business processes and policies of a number of functions within the Bank, especially front offices, Finance, Risk, IT, etc. and the way these departments collaborate in the Bank's adoption and implementation of IFRS 9.
+The implementation also requires the amendment of certain policies and procedures to include guidance on IFRS 9 implementation.
+The Bank has engaged a consultant (one of the big four) to review the lending policies and procedures of the Bank and revise the credit manuals, which include all aspects of lending across the group.
+The consultants also has the mandate to review the entire Credit Risk Governance in light of the IFRS-9 and Basel guidelines.
+The bank is also in the process of implementing the pricing tool to price the risk at the time of granting the credit facilities.

+- IFRS 9 also requires extensive qualitative and quantitative disclosures around the expected loss model adopted by the Bank including the assumptions, inputs and techniques used for estimating the expected credit losses, the provision movement and additional credit risk disclosures. - IFRS 9 requires the involvement of those charged with governance and senior management to ensure that the Bank has appropriate credit risk practices including an effective system of internal control, to determine adequate expected credit loss (ECL) allowances in accordance with IFRS 9 as well as the bank's stated policies and relevant QCB regulatory guidance.